 Well, that’s what Shakespeare might be asking if he was still alive.

 Indeed, it’s the question on many a budding author’s lips.
-As a freelance book editor, the authors I work with often ask: should I self-publish or look for a traditional publisher?
+As manuscript editors, our authors often ask: should I self-publish or look for a traditional publisher?
 The simple answer is that it depends on who you are as an author and what you want for your book, which is … not that simple really.

 Have no fear.
 This is your no-sense guide to publishing vs. self-publishing.
 Having worked in-house for a book publisher for several years and as a freelancer.
 I’ve supported writers who have gone down both routes.
 I’ll lay out the pros and cons of both here, so you can decide what’s best for you.